eclipse/kapua/docs/developer-guide/en/running.md

 OpenShift is a PaaS (Platform As A Service) platform based on Kubernetes.
 Kapua support deployments into [OpenShift Origin](https://www.openshift.org), which is an open source community project.
 Origin sources, can be found [here](https://www.openshift.org/).
 We support Kapua on OpenShift Origin **1.4.1**.

+Currently we support running OpenShift only on Linux OS.
+If you would like to run Kapua on Mac OS or on Windows for development purposes, please install Linux
+(for example Fedora 25) into virtual machine (for example VirtualBox) and install OpenShift there.

 ### Starting OpenShift cluster

 For running Kapua on an OpenShift you need to